ansible/role-install-gcloud/README.md

 > Defaults to yes.
 Enable bash style command completion in the login script?

 gcloud_update_path
 > Defaults to yes.
-Update the PATH environment varialbe within the login script.
+Update the PATH environment varialbe within the login script?

 gcloud_override_components
 > Defaults to [].
 Override the components to be installed, and install these instead.

 gcloud_additional_components
 > Defaults to [kubectl].
 Additional components to install.
-Will either be added to the default install list, or to the override-components (if provided).
+Will either be added to the default install list, or to the override-components list (if provided).

 Example Playbook
 ----------------